 - dbSNP allele

 One obvious problem with this coding scheme is that one must know the "forward strand" with certainty, but this is usually not the case.
 Even for the well studied human genome, there are still many holes to be filled.
 It is possible that a sequence is assembled into the forward strand in 2004 human genome assembly, but it becomes reverse strand in the 2006 human genome assembly.
-It is also possible that a sequence cannot be assigned into either forward or reverse strand, so it's annotated as something like chr1_random in many genome databases.
+It is also possible that a sequence cannot be assigned into either forward or reverse strand, so it's annotated as something like chr1_random or a random contig in many genome databases.
 It is also possible that a stretch of forward strand becomes reverse strand in a particular subject due to inversion in this region.
 These types of situations becomes much worse for other organisms that have only low fold coverage genome sequences: it's simply not feasible to assign many contigs correctly into either a forward or a reverse strand, so even if a SNP is known based on sequencing many subjects, the correct "forward strand" coding cannot be inferred confidently.

 - Illumina A/B allele, 1/2 allele, and TOP allele